hajee-78/Azure_KeyVault/README.md

 The terraform code structure as follows

-|-- main.tf // Contains the resource blocks that define the resources to be created in the target cloud provider
+|-- main.tf // Contains the resource blocks that define the resources to be created in the target cloud provider.

 |-- vars.tf // Variables declaration used in the resource block.